-As you are aware, BCSD endured a fiscal crisis in 2015-16 which impacted the 2016-17 budget and caused the reduction of 52 positions and various programs and services for students.
-Since then we have improved our fiscal health and strategically restored 31 positions.
-We have expanded programs and services to students and are in the midst of several important instructional, administrative, and operational initiatives.
+BCSD continues to expand programs and services for students and is engaging in several important instructional, administrative, and operational initiatives.
 As we enter the third year of our 5-year SUCCESS Plan, this budget represents Staying the Course by following through on critical initiatives and continuing to pursue the tenets of our strategic plan.

-Additionally, over the past year, the District has worked with a demographer to conduct a study which includes an enrollment projection component, a building space and capacity analysis, and a program/school configuration component.
+Over the past year, the District has worked with a demographer to conduct a study which includes an enrollment projection component, a building space and capacity analysis, and a program/school configuration component.
 The 2019-20 budget includes resources to support broad community stakeholder awareness, outreach and engagement to cull input and feedback on various alternatives to manage enrollment and space in BCSD.
-This process expected to result in Board of Education approval in the Spring of 2020 of a plan to most efficiently and effectively utilize our facilities to provide the best educational program possible given a period of declining enrollment.
+This process expected to result in Board of Education approval in the Spring of 2020 of a plan to most efficiently and effectively utilize our facilities to provide the best educational program.

-In summary, this budget continues our efforts to provide outstanding educational programs for students, as well as continuing BCSD on our path to sustained fiscal health.
+In summary, this budget continues our efforts to provide outstanding educational programs for students, as well as sustaining BCSD's fiscal health.
 The budget supports continued efforts to improve programs and services for students, honors BCSD’s guidelines for elementary class sizes, is within the allowable NY State Property Tax Cap, limits spending to anticipated revenue growth, meets State and Federal mandates,, and plans for the effective management of reserve funds to be maintained at acceptable levels.

 Thank you for your continued support of our students and District.